jacance/vba-challenge/README.md

-Goal was to create a script to successfully loop through all the stocks for one year and output the following information:
+Created VBA script to analyze real stock market data.
+Script loops through all the stocks for one year and outputs the following information:

 	-The ticker symbol.